data-catering/data-caterer-docs/docs/docs/guide/data-source/database/bigquery.md

 Within our class, we can start by defining the connection properties to connect to BigQuery.
 Follows same configuration as defined by the Spark BigQuery Connector as found [**here**](https://github.com/GoogleCloudDataproc/spark-bigquery-connector?tab=readme-ov-file#properties).
+By default, it will use `indirect` as the `writeMethod` which involves writing to GCS first before loading into BigQuery.

 === "Java"